serstuk93/Hopy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and run the game you need to have python 3.7(or newer) and necessary packages installed.

 ### Prerequisites

 Pygame package is necessary to run this game.
 Install it via IDE or in terminal with help of "pip".